marcogrecopriolo/guglielmo/README.md

 ## Running

-Whether you are using an AppImage or your own build, you are expected to have installed the package(s) supporting the device you intend to use.
+Whether you are using an AppImage or your own build, you may very well be expected to install the package(s) supporting the device you intend to use.

-The reason for this is that more often than not supporting individual devices is more complex than just copying a shared library (it certainly is on Windows, but on Linux, think Udev rules).
+The reason for this is that more often than not supporting individual devices is more complex than just copying a shared library: as an example, SDRplay V3 uses a daemon to manage device connections to individual processes, while RtlSdr installation on windows requires replacing the existing drivers using Zadig.

+On Linux, even where a shared library suffices, you may still have to add new Udev rules to manage device permissions properly.

+This is best handled the way your favourite distro intended: the appropriate package.

-As an exception, in an attempt to aid usability, Linux appimages ship both librtlsdr.so and libairspy.so.
+As an exception, in an attempt to aid usability (yes, people have complained), Linux appimages and OSX dmgs ship both librtlsdr and libairspy shared libraries.

-Should your device need a different shared library than the one that is shipped, you can install the correct package and then override the library using the DL_PRELOAD environmental variable, for instance
+On Linux, should your device need a different shared library than the one that is shipped, you can install the correct package and then override the library using the DL_PRELOAD environmental variable, for instance

     LD_PRELOAD=librtlsdr.so ./guglielmo-x86_64-v0.7.AppImage

+OSX has similar functionality, but it uses the DYLD_INSERT_LIBRARIES environmental variable.

-Should your device not be found, you can turn on logging using the -v option to see what the problem might be.
+Should your device not be loaded, you can turn on logging using the -v option to see what the problem might be.
-For instance, if the correct package is not installed, you may see messages like
+For instance, if the correct library is not found, you may see messages like

     LIME:   failed to open libLimeSuite.so - Error = libLimeSuite.so: cannot open shared object file: No such file or directory
     HACKRF: failed to open libhackrf.so - Error = libhackrf.so: cannot open shared object file: No such file or directory